stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/tests/day09_explict_wait_methods_singleton_driver/ReadMe.md

 - add private constructor
 - add private static filed
 - add public getter with conditional object creation.
-- for the sake of simplicity we will just create ChromeDriver
+- for the sake of simplicity we will just create `ChromeDriver` for now.

 Instead of modifying existing Factory class lets create new class called `Driver`